AndyMc3000/lawn-genie-ci-milestone-4/README.md

 With this in mind, please ind details below about the CPC sitemap, navigation, and security considerations.

 * ##### Sitemap #####
   * The structure of the website is outlined in the Sitemap.
-Click here to view the <a href="readme-assets/cpc-sitemap.png"><strong>Sitemap.</strong></a>
+Click here to view the <a href="readme/readme-assets/sitemap/lawn-genie-sitemap.png"><strong>Sitemap.</strong></a>

 * ##### Navigation & Security #####
-  * The CPC website should also be designed to allow users to easily and securely navigate throughout the site.
-For example, the navigation bar should be fixed to the top of the page view so that it is always immediately accessible.
+  * The website should be designed to allow users to easily and securely navigate throughout the site using the Navbar and Footer.
   * Buttons and links should be clearly visible and communicate their purpose in an unambiguous way.
-  * User feature/function pages should have two 'Back' buttons situated at the top and bottom of the page view to allow for an easy back and forth between pages.
   * The site should not allow users to access areas without access privileges.
-For example, a user should not be able to access another users Player Homepage or be able to edit another players account details.
-Or, A non-Admin should not be able to edit matches or access the Admin Homepage.
+For example, a Non-registered User should not be able to access a Registered Users profile page.
+Nor should a Registered or Non-Registered User be able to acces and Admin pages or functionality.
-  * MongoDB Atlas access credentials should not be visible anywhere on the site.
+  * No access credentials, keys, or environment variables should be visible anywhere on the site or in the sites repository.
-  * A user should not be able to access another users password.
   * Errors should be handled gracefully through exception handling functions, where an user is shown a site page when an error occurs as opposed to a generic browser-rendered error message.
 The error page should briefly explain the error and offer the user redirection back to the homepage.

 #### Data & Database Schema ####